Exiragor/instagram_access_token/README.md

 Using headless chrome for auth.
 Before try to get token, you should grant access to app from your acc.
 Then u're can getting new token from this bot.
 # Usage
 1. You should install headless-chrome on your machine
-2. Fill params in index.js
+2. Fill params in config
 3. Run index.js